 Because your Xtraction license is server-name based, you may need to contact the Xtraction licensing team to obtain a new license for your new server.
 You'll also want to migrate your Datamodel.dat file if you've made alterations to it.
 You can use the Xtraction Xport utility to move your data, but the dashboards and documents should remain in the database.
 For details about using the Xport utility, see Xport utility.

 Windows Server 2003 Xtraction installations are no longer supported.
-Ensure that you upgrade to a later version of Windows Server before upgrading your Xtraction installation.
+Ensure that you upgrade to a more recent version of Windows Server before upgrading your Xtraction installation.

 •Client considerations: For Xtraction 2018 and higher, only 64-bit web browsers are supported, with Chrome being the recommended browser.
-Ivanti doesn't recommend using IE11 to access Xtraction 2018.x due to decreased performance.
+Due to decreased performance, Ivanti doesn't recommend using Internet Explorer 11.